-01 Executive Summary 1 Executive Summary Impact of Russia's invasion of Ukraine on the global economy The war disrupted global production and trade of commodities across multiple sectors - The war is estimated to have impacted more than 600,000 businesses globally and could slow down the global economic growth by 0.8 percent by the end of 2022 as compared to 2021. - The global economy was impacted due to disruptions in production capabilities of both the countries and global supply chains which in turn created a scenario of global inflation.
+1 Executive Summary Impact of Russia's invasion of Ukraine on the global economy The war disrupted global production and trade of commodities across multiple sectors - The war is estimated to have impacted more than 600,000 businesses globally and could slow down the global economic growth by 0.8 percent by the end of 2022 as compared to 2021. - The global economy was impacted due to disruptions in production capabilities of both the countries and global supply chains which in turn created a scenario of global inflation.

-Impact on global production - Due to the war, manufacturers across multiple sectors halted operations in Ukraine as well as Russia - For instance, automobile manufacturers Volkswagen suspended operations in Russia while automobile parts manufacturer Sumitomo shifted production from Ukraine to Romania and Morocco
+Impact on global production - Due to the war, manufacturers across multiple sectors halted operations in Ukraine as well as Russia. - For instance, automobile manufacturer, Volkswagen, suspended operations in Russia, while automobile parts manufacturer, Sumitomo, shifted production from Ukraine to Romania and Morocco.

-Disruption of global supply chains - Blocking of Ukraine's Black Sea ports and diversion of cargo ships away from Ukrainian ports resulted in supply chain disruptions - As a result, raw material supplies to car manufacturers all over the world were disrupted - Fertiliser supplies were also majorly impacted
+Disruption of global supply chains - Blocking of Ukraine's Black Sea ports and diversion of cargo ships away from Ukrainian ports resulted in supply chain disruptions. - As a result, raw material supplies to car manufacturers all over the world were disrupted. - Fertiliser supplies were also majorly impacted.

-- The war caused the biggest impact to commodity markets in nearly 50 years in countries where Ukraine and Russia used to be the major exporters - With an increase of 154.5 percent, fertiliser prices witnessed the highest increase amongst all the commodities between January-March 2022 - Prices of coal also shot up by 74.7 percent Ukraine's road to recovery War-induced damages sustained by Ukraine US\$252 billion The value of total damages and losses due to the war is estimated to be US\$252 billion It is further estimated that reconstruction and rebuilding cost could come out to be more than US\$349 billion US\$127 billion The damages due to destruction of residential and non-residential buildings as of September 2022 is US\$127 billion Between June and August, damages worth US\$31.5 billion were caused due to the war 4.8 million Total number of jobs lost in Ukraine since February is 4.8 million Estimates suggest that in the event of the war continuing, more than 7 million iobs could be lost
+Rise in commodity prices and inflation - The war made the biggest impact to commodity markets in nearly 50 years in countries where Ukraine and Russia used to be the major exporters. - With an increase of 154.5 percent, fertiliser prices witnessed the highest increase amongst all the commodities between January-March 2022. - Prices of coal also shot up by 74.7 percent.

+Ukraine's road to recovery War-induced damages sustained by Ukraine US\$252 billion The value of total damages and losses due to the war is estimated to be US\$252 billion.
+It is further estimated that reconstruction and rebuilding cost could amount to more than US\$349 billion.
+US\$127 billion The damages due to destruction of residential and non-residential buildings as of September 2022 is US\$127 billion.
+Between June and August, the war caused damages worth US\$31.5 billion.
+4.8 million Total number of jobs lost in Ukraine since February is 4.8 million.
+In the event of the war continuing, even more citizens could lose their jobs and millions could be pushed into poverty, which could counteract the country's development efforts.

-Ukraine may follow a similar damage assessment methodology as other war-torn countries followed in the past 1.
-Identification of priority sectors Priority economic sectors identified based on the population impacted, factors of production (labor, capital, raw materials and the market for management or entrepreneurial resources), manufacturing capabilities, manufacturing capabilities, exports, imports, contribution to GDP etc. 2.
-Assessment of damages and losses - Assessment of damages and loses across the identified sectors - The losses take into consideration the changes in economic flows into the sectors because of the war 3.
-Estimation of damages, loses and qualitative impacts Each sector specified recovery needs are established which includes the cost of reconstruction of the destroyed assets Key sectors necessary to be included for damage assessment projects
+Ukraine may follow a similar damage assessment methodology as other war-torn countries followed in the past

+1. Identification of priority sectors Priority economic sectors identified based on the population impacted, factors of production (labor, capital, raw materials and the market for management or entrepreneurial resources), manufacturing capabilities, manufacturing capabilities, exports, imports, contribution to GDP etc.

+2. Assessment of damages and losses - Assessment of damages and losses across the identified priority sectors. - The losses take into consideration the changes in economic flows into the sectors owing to the war.

+3. Estimation of damages, loses and qualitative impacts Each sector specified recovery needs are established which includes the cost of reconstruction of the destroyed assets.
+Key sectors necessary to be included for damage assessment projects